Skip to main content

 (c) Operator identification.

-(H) In addition to other applicable structural shielding requirements in Chapter 3701:1-66 of the Administrative Code, handlers of radiation-generating equipment shall:
+(H) In addition to other applicable structural shielding obligations in Chapter 3701:1-66 of the Administrative Code, handlers of radiation-generating equipment will:

 (1) For all units, except those used for bone densitometry, mammography, dental panoral or dental intraoral radiography: